NVIDIA/aistore/docs/environment-vars.md

 AIS_BACKEND_PROVIDERS="aws azure gcp" MODE="debug" make node

 # 5) cloud backends, debug, statsd
-# (build with StatsD, and note that Prometheus is the default when `statsd` tag is not defined)
+# (build with StatsD, and note that Prometheus is the default choice when `statsd` tag is not defined)
 TAGS="aws azure gcp statsd debug" make node

 # 6) statsd, debug, nethttp (note that fasthttp is used by default)